 Synthetics and Semi-Synthetics

-This category is where you’re most likely to encounter legal issues with nootropics: Nootropic Synthetics and Semi-Synthetics.
+This category is where you’re most likely to encounter legal and illegal smart drugs.

 Nootropic Synthetics that flirt with illegality: Nearly every synthetic and semi-synthetic nootropic flirts with illegal status in the world.
 Be sure to inspect local laws to clarify the legality of purchasing synthetic nootropics in your jurisdiction.